 Many of the closing costs associated with buying a home are associated with getting the loan.
-At Abbey Mortgage, we have extensive experience in residential mortgage lending, so we can compile a comprehensive list of costs related to your mortgage in your "Good Faith Estimate".
+At Abbey Mortgage, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".

-Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
-The cost estimate is based on the loan officer's past experience.
-It's important to note that while our GFEs are very accurate, we can't always predict closing costs to the penny.
-We will be glad to review the "Good Faith Estimate," answering your questions and highlighting costs that sometimes change slightly at closing.
+Buyers get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs specified in the Good Faith Estimate are estimated based on Abbey Mortgage's experience with mortgage loans, but costs usually vary by small amounts between the GFE and closing.
+We will be glad to review the "Good Faith Estimate," answering questions and highlighting costs that sometimes change slightly at the closing table.

 Standard Closing Costs